Das Kapital: Part V: The Production of Absolute and Relative Surplus-Value

 In this part, Marx synthesises the discussions on absolute and relative surplus-value.
 Capitalists employ a variety of strategies to increase the rate and mass of surplus-value, often combining methods.
 For example, increases in productivity (relative surplus-value) can be used to intensify labour (a form of absolute surplus-value if the working day remains constant).
 The "form-giving fire" of living labour is the ultimate source of surplus-value, and capital's drive is to appropriate as much of this unpaid labour as possible.
-Marx revisits the idea of the "collective labourer", emphasizing that as the scale and cooperation of production increase, the concept of productive labour expands to include not only those directly working on the material but also those involved in the general coordination and scientific application within the production process, such as engineers and managers.
+Marx revisits the idea of the "collective labourer", emphasising that as the scale and cooperation of production increase, the concept of productive labour expands to include not only those directly working on the material but also those involved in the general coordination and scientific application within the production process, such as engineers and managers.
 However, he narrows the definition from capital's perspective: "the only worker who is productive is one who produces surplus-value for the capitalist".